openstack-archive/fuel-plugin-contrail/specs/spec-5.0.rst

 The 'contrail-analytics-db' role can be co-located with 'contrail-analytics', but not compatible with other OpenStack and Contrail roles on the same node.
 It should be possible to add contrail-analytics-db nodes after environment has been deployed.
-Removing of such nodes without their manual decomission is not supported, for more details refer to Cassandra documentation [2].
+Removing of such nodes without their manual decommission is not supported, for more details refer to Cassandra documentation [2].
 In case if one of Cassandra servers (contrail-analytics-db, contrail-db) become non-operational and you are planning a replacement, refer to plugin user guide, section 'Restore failed Contrail node' [3]